The Golden Stallion (1949 film)

 The Golden Stallion is a 1949 American Western film directed by William Witney and starring Roy Rogers, Dale Evans and Estelita Rodriguez.
 The film was part of the long-running series of Roy Rogers films produced by Republic Pictures.

 Plot

-Diamond smugglers are using a herd of wild horses to smuggle diamonds into the USA from Mexico.
+Diamond smugglers are using a herd of wild horses to smuggle diamonds into the US from Mexico.
 The leader of the herd, the titular golden stallion, kills one of the diamond smugglers and Trigger is accused of the murder.
 Rather than let Trigger be destroyed, Rogers confesses to accidentally killing the man in a fight and is sentenced to several years in jail for manslaughter.
 A few years later, Rogers learns about the diamond smuggling and conspires with the local sheriff to capture the smugglers.